 Aerial Power is patent GRANTED technology

-A global patent portfolio on this technology has been built and positions Aerial Power uniquely as the pioneer in this new commercial application of UAV’s.
-Patents on using the airflow of a drone to clean are not only pending in multiple jurisdictions, but have also been already granted in countries from the United States to Australia.
+A global patent portfolio on this technology has been built and positions Aerial Power uniquely as the pioneer of this new commercial application of UAV’s.
+Patents on using the airflow of a drone to clean a surface are not only pending in multiple jurisdictions, but have also been already granted in countries from the United States to Australia.

 Aerial Power dusts the panels off using the airflow of a drone, ideally frequently.
 The built up of encrusted surfaces is prevented or reduced.
 This contrasts with the mechanized, competing options that run the risk of damaging surfaces by having to apply forces from wheels and suction cups.
 Similarly, manual cleaning is prone to human error, leading to damage through carelessness, fatigue, or using water at the wrong temperature – which can cause micro cracks in the panel surface.

 Drones can clean a whole solar farm from a dedicated base, without the need to manually redeploy cleaning devices between panel rows.
-And by eliminating the need to move labour or cleaning robots between rows, we significantly save cost.
+And by eliminating the need to move labour or cleaning robots between rows, Aerial Power significantly saves cost.

-Competing solutions often need the transport of water, and to purify it, which is costly.
+Competing solutions often require the costly transport of water to remote locations as well as its purification.
 However, Aerial Power drones cleans panel surfaces while they remain dry, which means that the cost of water isn’t a limiting factor, and it can prevent the build up of encrusted surfaces by being used more frequently.